AdguardTeam/SafariConverterLib/README.md

 * `generichide`, `elemhide`, `specifichide` and `jsinject` modifiers can be used only as a single modifier in a rule.

 #### `denyallow` rules

-The rule with `denyallow` modifier will be converted into blocking rule and additional exception rules.
+A rule with the `denyallow` modifier will be converted into a blocking rule and additional exception rules.

 For example:

 * Generic rule `*$denyallow=x.com,image,domain=a.com`  will be converted in
 ```